Hamilton cycles in hypergraphs below the Dirac threshold: Tight Hamilton cycles in -graphs

 \section{Tight Hamilton cycles in $k$-graphs}

-In this section we give the proof of Theorem~\ref{tightcycle} which consists of a series of polynomial time reductions.
-For this we use the following notation.
+In this section we describe the proof of Theorem~\ref{tightcycle}, for which we use the following notation.
 For a function $f(n)$, we write $\HC(k, f)$ (respectively $\HP(k, f)$) to denote the $k$-graph tight Hamilton cycle (respectively tight Hamilton path) decision problem restricted to $k$-graphs $H$ with minimum codegree $\delta(H) \geq f(|V(H)|)$.
 On the other hand, for an integer $D$, we write $\oHC(k, D)$ (respectively $\oHP(k, D)$) to denote the $k$-graph tight Hamilton cycle (respectively tight Hamilton path) decision problem restricted to $k$-graphs $H$ with maximum codegree $\Delta(H) \leq D$.
-The reductions which we will use for our proof proceed from the following theorem of Garey, Johnson and Stockmeyer~\cite{GaJoSt76} on subcubic graphs (we say that a graph $G$ is \emph{subcubic} if $G$ has maximum degree $\Delta(G) \leq 3$).
+Our starting point is the following theorem of Garey, Johnson and Stockmeyer~\cite{GaJoSt76} on subcubic graphs (we say that a graph $G$ is \emph{subcubic} if $G$ has maximum degree $\Delta(G) \leq 3$).